 At the follow-up visits, we may ask to photograph your vaccination site.
-You will not be identifiable in these photographs and you can choose whether or not to agree to this when you sign the consent form.
+You will not be identifiable in these photographs.
 Photographs may be shown to other professional staff, used for educational purposes or included in a scientific or academic publication.

-First vaccination with MVA PvDBP and follow ups
+First vaccination with PvDBPII in Matrix M1 and follow ups